 Deciding to assign homework or not might be a teacher’s choice or it might be mandated by the school to assign a certain amount of homework (or none at all).
 If you do choose to assign homework, here are a few things I’ve done that worked well in my French classes.

 I’ve taught students who were caregivers to siblings at home.
 Many others had jobs, and many more were involved in sports.
 With high schoolers, they might have nights where they had hours of homework, yet other nights they had very little.
-I wanted them all to be accountable, and I wanted them all to do the required work.
-However, I knew I needed to work with their busy schedules if I wanted them to work for me.
+I want them all to be accountable, and if I assign homework, I want them all to do the required work.
+However, I know I need to work with their busy schedules if I want them to work for me.

 Each week, I passed out the student homework packs and assigned a certain number of activities that would be due at the end of the week.
 The packet might have contained 20 activities, but I would ask students to pick 10-12 activities.
 Not only did they appreciate choosing their activities, they worked on what they actually needed.